 The key management of HFMA during the year were the Chief Executive, Deputy Chief Executive & Director of Finance and the Director of Policy whose combined working weeks totalled to the equivalent of 2.8 full time equivalent (FTE) employees.
-Their employee benefits including remuneration, benefits in kind, employers pension costs and employers National Insurance total £478k for the year (2020/21 Chief Executive, Deputy Chief Executive & Director of Finance, Director of Policy & Research and Director of Education & Development, 3.3 FTE and total cost £526k).
+Their employee benefits including remuneration, benefits in kind, employers pension costs and employers National Insurance total £533,000 for 2022/23 (2021/22 Chief Executive, Deputy Chief Executive & Director of Finance, Director of Policy & Research and Director of Education & Development, 2.8 FTE and total cost £478,000).